 Taking insulin as a medicine will affect your results.

 How do I get ready for this test?

-need a prescription and any illicit drugs you may use.
-Also tell your healthcare provider
+that don't need a prescription and any illegal drugs you may use.
+Also tell your healthcare